-- If you are using Knife Point, make sure you are setting the origin based on the position of the test pen or blade holder, not the alignment pin.
-The pin is used for WYSIWYG mode. - Check whether your Virtual Mat is in Portrait or Landscape mode.
-This will change whether your image appears the same way you see it on the screen or rotated 90 degrees relative to the screen. - Details on these various settings are covered in Section 2.07.
+• Check whether your Virtual Mat is in Portrait or Landscape mode.
+This will change whether your image appears the same way you see it on the screen or rotated 90 degrees relative to the screen.
+Refer to Section 2.07.